New regulations coming soon.

 It shall be the duty of every employee while at work: (a) to co-operate with his employer so far as is necessary to enable and duty placed on that employer by the provision of the Regulations to be complied with: and (b) to comply with the provision of these regulations in so far as they relate to matters which are within his control.

-Every employer shall make suitable and sufficient assessment of: (a) the risks to the health and safety of his employees to which they are exposed whilst at work, and (b) the risks to ensure the health and safety of persons not in his employment arising out of or in connection with the conduct by him or his undertaking.
+Every employer shall make a suitable and sufficient assessment of: (a) the risks to the health and safety of his employees to which they are exposed whilst at work, and (b) the risks to ensure the health and safety of persons not in his employment arising out of or in connection with the conduct by him or his undertaking.

 Every employer shall ensure that work equipment is maintained in an efficient state, in efficient working order and in good repair.

 All systems shall at all times be of such construction as to prevent, so far as reasonably practicable, such danger.
-As may be necessary to prevent danger, all systems shall be maintained so as to prevent, so far as reasonably practicable, such danger.
+As may be necessary to prevent danger, all systems shall be maintained to prevent, so far as reasonably practicable, such danger.
 System' means an electrical system in which all the electrical equipment is, or may be, electrically connected to a common source of electrical energy and includes such source and such equipment Electrical Equipment' includes anything used, intended to be used or installed for use, to generate, provide, transmit, transform, rectify, convert, conduct, distribute, control, store, measure or use electrical energy.